amit08255/react-patterns/example/simplify-using-compound-component.md

 ![image](https://user-images.githubusercontent.com/28493237/147811574-39c4c60b-b628-4c09-852d-fda69a55db4c.png)

-## Step 1: Build the entire form component.
+## Step 1: Think entire form component as single component.

 Suppose you build the entire form in single component.
 When building complex applications we need to **remember the thumb rule that every component should have single responsibility**.